Damiano-F/logistic-mngmt-tool/docs/source/models/prod-cycle.rst

 Properties:

-- Associated to a unique part
+- Associated to a unique part [local, constant]

 Use Cases: